ello/wtf/_posts/brands-and-agencies/2017-08-21-creative-briefs.md

 Participation is simple.
 Artists submit their work to the Creative Briefs they’re interested in [here](https://ello.co/invites).
 Selected artists are chosen by a vetted, unbiased panel of judges and are awarded for their creative work per the criteria of the Creative Brief.

-To **learn more about our Creative Brief technology and launching a creative brief to the Ello community**, contact us at ArtistInvites@ello.co.
+To learn more about participating in Ello Creative Briefs contact us at ArtistInvites@ello.co.

-Be sure to check out our [Creative Brief Rules](/wtf/policies/invite-rules).